IKNL/v6-euracan-algorithms/docs/summary/privacy.rst

 Privacy
 =======

-Gaurds
+Guards
 ------
-There are several privacy gaurds in place to protect privacy of the individual records.
+There are several privacy guards in place to protect privacy of the individual records.

 * The number of observations, after removing the ``NA`` values from each column, need to be at least higher than the ``VTG_SUMMARY_THRESHOLD`` threshold (default 5) to be